JohnTheLearner/trafficcontrol/docs/source/admin/traffic_ops/configuration.rst

 ===================================
 All servers have to have a `location`, which is their physical location.
 Each location is part of a `region`, and each region is part of a `division`.
 For Example, ``Denver`` could be a location in the ``Mile High`` region and that region could be part of the ``West`` division.
 Enter your divisions first in  `Misc->Divisions`, then enter the regions in `Misc->Regions`, referencing the divisions entered, and finally, enter the physical locations in `Misc->Locations`, referencing the regions entered.

 All servers also have to be part of a `cache group`.
 A cache group is a logical grouping of caches, that don't have to be in the same physical location (in fact, usually a cache group is spread across minimally 2 physical Locations for redundancy purposes), but share geo coordinates for content routing purposes.

-JvD to add more.
+Cache groups should reference parents from edge, to mid, up to origins.
+There can be layers within a categorical level (edge, etc.) depending on operational objectives.
+A root origin shouldn't have a parent, but should have a heirarchy of decendents of equal or lower categorical tier.

+Configuring cache groups in Traffic Ops is required prior to configuring other traffic control components, such as RIAK.

+TODO: add more detail.

 Configuring Content Purge